 Risk on non-removal

 Because bone is more flexible in people under 30, wisdom tooth removal may be simpler before then, according to the NIH.
-Some impacted wisdom teeth never need removal if they don't cause dental problems, although AAOMS research indicates that even third molars that erupt in a normal, upright position may be as disease-prone as impacted ones.
+Some impacted wisdom teeth never need removal if they don't cause dental problems.

 Impacted teeth that are not removed may lead to serious complications, including: